 If standard criteria for asthma (Box 2) are not met, consider other investigations.
 For example, if lung function is normal, repeat reversibility testing after withholding medications for 12 hours.
 If the patient has frequent symptoms, consider a trial of step-up in controller treatment and repeat lung function testing after 3 months.
-If the patient has few symptoms, consider stepping down controller treatment, but ensure the patient has a written asthma action plan, monitor them carefully, and repeat lung function testing.
+If the patient has few symptoms, consider stepping down controller treatment, but ensure the patient has a written rake every opportunity to assess patients with a diagnosis of asthma, particularly when they are symptomatic or after a recent exacerbation, but also when they ask for a prescription refill.
+In addition, schedule a routine review at least once a year.